Halva: Carrots

 Gajar ka halwa, or gajorer halua, is a popular halva in India, Pakistan and Bangladesh.
 It is made by slow-cooking grated carrots with milk, sugar, and ghee (clarified butter), often flavored with cardamom and garnished with nuts such as almonds, pistachios, or cashews.
 Sometimes, khoya (reduced milk solids) or condensed milk is added to enhance its richness and flavor.

 Other

 Floss halva

 Pişmaniye (Turkish) or floss halva is a traditional sweet, prepared in Kocaeli, Turkey, made by flossing thin strands of halva into a light confection.
 Made primarily of wheat flour and sugar, the strands are continuously wrapped into a ball shape and then compressed.
 The result is a halva with a light consistency, similar to cotton candy.
 Floss halva can be found in regular and pistachio flavors, and there are brands with halal or kosher certifications.

 In Chinese cuisine, a floss-like candy similar to pişmaniye or pashmak halva, known as dragon beard candy, is eaten as a snack or dessert.

-A raw version of halva also has become popular among proponents of raw food diets.
-In this version, a mixture of raw sesame tahini, raw almonds, raw agave nectar and salt are blended together and frozen to firm.
+A raw version of halva also became popular among proponents of raw food diets.
+In this version, a mixture of raw sesame tahini, raw almonds, raw agave nectar, and salt are blended together and frozen to firm.